The World We Live In,

 The World We Create

-As a womxn-led farm operating in the United States, we are pushing back against past and present oppression.
-We seek to make Milkweed Tussock Tubers a base for change, growing and celebrating a community of social and ecological love, diversity, acceptance and understanding.
+As a queer-led farm operating in the United States, we are pushing back against past and present oppression.
+We seek to make our collaborative a base for change, growing and celebrating a community of social and ecological love, diversity, acceptance and understanding.

 Womxn, Agriculture and the World